Changissnz/nu_merchant_principal/README.md

 the node receives a higher standing in some metric.
 And negative signs denote "demotion".

+Table ALLT shows the pre-programmed rules, in the form of planned actions taken by nodes, in the advent of "alliance" factor $F$ connecting to some node in the alliance.
+If knowledge is open, then each constituent knows $F$'s connection with certainty.
+Otherwise, as stated previously with closed knowledge, each node except for the one that $F$ connects to has to deduce the connection, deduction being a probabilistic process with a minimal chance of accuracy with constituents that have well-guarded informational defense.

 There are less than ten nodes in this situation, and even with these simple rules, for there are no hard numbers or formulae telling how to proceed with "promotion" and "demotion", these